Table of Contents

 Level Premiums with Renewal Options

-All of United’s term life policies come with an accelerated death benefit, which entitles you to a portion of the death benefit in the event of a qualifying illness.
+All of United’s term living benefits life insurance policies come with an accelerated death benefit, which entitles you to a portion of the death benefit in the event of a qualifying illness.

 Simple Term 20 ROP

 United offers a 20-year term life policy that includes a return-of-premium rider.
 The policy accumulates cash value, which may then be returned to you after the policy expires.
 Like the Simple Term 20 plan, this policy also includes living benefits, level premiums, and the option to renew.
 However, applicants 55 and under have a minimum death benefit of $50,000.